 Alba graduated from New York University School of Law in 2001.
 At New York University, she participated in two criminal justice clinics, served on the staff of the Review of Law and Social Change, and was active in the Coalition for Legal Recruiting.

 Upon graduation, she clerked for the Honorable Rosemary Barkett of the Eleventh Circuit in Miami, FL, and worked for three years as a staff attorney with the Legal Aid Society's Criminal Defense Division in Brooklyn.
 Following this, she was the staff attorney and clinic supervisor for the Innocence Project at the Benjamin N. Cardozo School of Law in NY.

-VIVEK H. MURTHY is currently an attending physician in general internal medicine at Brigham and Women's Hospital in Boston, instructor at Harvard Medical School, co-founder and President of Doctors for America, and co-founder and President of Epernicus, LLC, (www.epernicus.com).
+VIVEK H. MURTHY is currently an attending physician in internal medicine at Brigham and Women's Hospital in Boston, instructor at Harvard Medical School, co-founder and President of Doctors for America, and co-founder and Chairman of TrialNetworks, LLC.

 Vivek was born in Huddersfield, England.
-His parents were originally from Karnataka state, India, but settled in Miami, Florida when Vivek was three years old.
+His parents are originally from Karnataka state, India, but settled in Miami, Florida when Vivek was three years old.

 Vivek graduated from Yale University completing a joint MD/MBA program, after completing a BA at Harvard University.
 He was a recipient of the AMA 2000 Foundation Leadership Award, given to 25 medical students in the US for demonstrated leadership and future potential as a leader in medicine.
 He completed his residency training in internal medicine at Brigham and Women's Hospital in Boston.